Deep image prior: Specifics

 In this approach, the $R(x)$ prior is replaced with the implicit prior captured by the neural network (where $R(x)=0$ for images that can be produced by a deep neural networks and $R(x)=+\infin$ otherwise).
 This yields the equation for the minimizer $\theta^* = argmin_\theta E(f_\theta(z);x_0)$ and the result of the optimization process $x^* = f_{\theta^*}(z)$.

 The minimizer $\theta^*$ (typically a gradient descent) starts from a randomly initialized parameters and descends into a local best result to yield the $x^*$ restoration function.

 Overfitting

 A parameter θ may be used to recover any image, including its noise.
 However, the network is reluctant to pick up noise because it contains high impedance while useful signal offers low impedance.
 This results in the θ parameter approaching a good-looking local optimum so long as the number of iterations in the optimization process remains low enough not to overfit data.

+Deep Neural Network Model

+Typically, the deep neural network model for deep image prior uses a U-Net like model without the skip connections that connect the encoder blocks with the decoder blocks.
+The authors in their paper mention that "Our findings here (and in other similar comparisons) seem to suggest that having deeper architecture is beneficial, and that having skip-connections that work so well for recognition tasks (such as semantic segmentation) is highly detrimental."